 As you can see, there are white chocolate flecks in the mousse in the picture above.
 The chocolate, despite being cooled down will begin to harden in small bits when introduced to the coconut cream.
 This will happen so do not worry.
 The longer that the mousse sets in the fridge, the puffed and more disguised the flecks become.

 Okay by now I was losing my patience (not to mention my kitchen stock was depleting rather quickly).
 I opened my fridge and that is when it hit me.
 Coconut cream.
 I keep a can in the refrigerator at all times for those unpredictable moments when I have the urge to make a good non-dairy whipped cream and don’t want to wait for the cream to set overnight.
 My mind started to race: I love the flavor and consistency of coconut whipped cream so I thought I might be onto something.
 I whipped that bad boy up with some melted non-dairy white chocolate, threw some magical powder in there (aka: powdered sugar, what were you thinking?)
 There it was.
 The closest of all four options to what I was going for!
 Phew, too.
-If that didn’t work, I had no other option and if there was no other option, I wouldn’t have been able to make these incredibly light, airy, and delicious “Cadbury Egg” Dessert Mousse Bowls (recipe coming to you by the end of this week).
+If that didn’t work, I had no other option and if there was no other option, I wouldn’t have been able to make these incredibly light, airy, and delicious “Cadbury Egg” Dessert Mousse Bowls.

-- 1 can coconut cream, chilled overnight in the fridge
+- 1 can pure coconut cream, chilled overnight in the fridge

-- 4 Tbsp. melted white chocolate, cooled completely
+- 4 Tbsp. melted nondairy white chocolate, cooled

 - 3 Tbsp. powdered sugar